Overview and Purpose

 Military pay is comprised of Base Pay, BAH, BAS, and other special allowances, including Family Separation Allowance, Hardship Duty Pay, and Hostile Fire/Imminent Danger Pay.

 Military pay (Base pay plus BAH and BAS) should be included when calculating military pay differential.
 For purposes of determining military differential pay, Texas Government Code, Section 661.9041, specifically excludes only pay received while serving in a combat zone, hardship duty pay, and family separation pay from the calculation used to determine the pay differential.
-The differential is reflected as emergency leave on the employee’s timesheet.
-The combination of emergency leave (differential) and military pay may not exceed the employee’s actual state gross pay.
+The combination of differential and military pay may not exceed the employee’s actual state gross pay.

-To claim differential pay, the employee must submit to Leave Management a copy of his or her pay stub with a copy of the orders.
-Leave Management will coordinate with payroll to calculate any differential due.
+To claim differential pay, the employee must submit a copy of their pay stub, along with a copy of their orders to Leave Management.
+Leave Management will coordinate with Payroll Services to calculate any differential pay due.

 The employee must notify the supervisor of the call to military service as soon as the information is known.
 Service members must provide advance written or verbal notice to their employers for all military duty unless giving notice is impossible, unreasonable, or precluded by military necessity.
 A copy of the orders is required by university policy, and may be provided at the end of such leave should circumstances prevent the employee from providing it in advance.

-- The employee shall promptly and accurately record the use of leave on their timesheets.
+- The employee shall promptly and accurately record the use of military time off on their Time Entry Calendar.

-- The supervisor must verify that the employee has accurately recorded the leave and sign the time report.
+- The supervisor and/or department must verify that the employee has accurately recorded the time off and approve the request.

 Funeral honors duty can be used by employees for the purpose of performing authorized funeral honors duty under section 10 U.S.C.
 12503.
 (Section 10 references “service in the uniformed services.”)